SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/command-line-switches.md

 ## SOEventServer.EXE

 * /RegServer - Registers server on multi-user systems and on Terminal Server
-* /RegService - Registers server on single user systems
+* /RegService - Registers server on single-user systems
 * /Service - same as /RegService
 * /UnregServer - removes registration info from registry
 * verbose=1 - Verbose.
-Gives a confirmation of the registration
+Confirms the registration
 * log=file - Log information to the given filename
 * lock=1 - Prevents service from unloading when SuperOffice exists